MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.input/inputscope_names.md

 Gets a collection of valid [InputScopeName](inputscopename.md) items that are relevant to this [InputScope](inputscope.md).

 ## -property-value
 A collection of valid [InputScopeName](inputscopename.md) items.
-Valid input scope names are specifed by the [InputScopeNameValue](inputscopenamevalue.md) enumeration.
+Valid input scope names are specified by the [InputScopeNameValue](inputscopenamevalue.md) enumeration.

 ## -remarks